fern-api/fern/README.md

 # Fern

 Fern is an open source toolkit for designing, building and consuming REST APIs.
-Fern can be used in your existing projects through OpenAPI, and integrate effortlessly into your existing workflows.
-It can also serve as the basis of your API development, by describing your endpoints in a Fern specification, and having Fern generate your API backend code, as well as SDKs.
+With Fern, you can generate client libraries, documentation and boilerplate for your backend server in your chosen framework (e.g. FastAPI, Express).

-This repository contains the Fern compiler.
-The compiler takes an API definition, either in Fern or OpenAPI format, and turns it into code artifacts such as client libraries and SDKs, or even full fledged **Express**, **Spring Boot** or **FastAPI** backends.
-Fern's compiler is modular and extensible, allowing it to build several artifact types using a single command.
-Fern focuses on generating idiomatic code, following language-specific idioms and standards.
+Fern can be used in your existing projects through OpenAPI or if you choose, you can describe your API in the Fern specification.
+In this sense, Fern is an alternative to the OpenAPI standard but does not aim to replace it.

 Fern takes care of the boilerplate associated with developing APIs, so you can **focus on delivering value**.